mayasharma2110/Keep-Riding/README.md

 * Open Gitpod (or another editor if you prefer).
 * Use the "git clone 'insert copied URL here'" command.
 * A clone of the original repository will now be available for you locally on your own repository to view/edit as you wish.

+### Forking

+Forking is another way to  make a local copy of a repository on your own GitHub account to do this follow the below steps:

+* Log into GitHub and locate the repository you wish to fork.
+* At the top-right of the repository (and top-right of the green Gitpod button), locate the fork button.
+* A copy of the original repository will now be available for you locally on your own repository to view/edit as you wish.

 ## Credits